Why do Mountain Bikers say “YEW”? 🚴(Explanation)

 The word ‘yew’ is an old English word instead of ‘you’ that people used to say back in the past.
-The two words are pronounced identically, and, over time, people started to use yew as a substitute for the word you.
-Mountain bikers often yell “yew” when riding by a tree.
-This is because it is easier to say than the more formal “you”.
+The two words are pronounced identically and, over time, people started to use yew as a substitute for the word you.

-Here’s a Youtube video that explains when people humorously use “Yew”:
+Here’s a Youtube video that explains when people use “Yew” in a humorous way:

 The word yew is a symbol of strength and immortality.
 It is because the yew tree has the longest life expectancy among all other trees and because it never dies.